I'm a fan of the Palms. They have great gambling, some of the best video poker you will find...

 The resort fee at Tuscany Hotel and Casino Las Vegas is $14 per night.
 Includes access to the pool and fitness center, coupon book and live entertainment.

-$18 per night.
-You get high-speed Internet, fitness center access, local and long distance calls and daily paper.
+Dang, $20.16 per night.
+You get high-speed Internet, fitness center access, local and long distance calls, a daily paper and a coupon book.

 You won't find a resort fee at Main Street Station Hotel, Casino and Brewery Las Vegas!
 Thank God, I mean what would you be paying for anyway?
 Access to a different hotel's seedy pool?

-You have to pay $25 per night to get the Internet access, local calling, gym access, and a daily newspaper.
-You can still stay in touch on your vacation, and have the ability to stay in touch with your healthy habits at the gym, should you choose to take advantage of them.
-Maybe you can find some Mandalay Bay Las Vegas promo codes to make up this $25.
+You have to pay $28 per night to get the Internet access, local calling, gym access, outgoing faxes, boarding pass printing and a daily newspaper.
+At least you can work out in the beach cardio room.
+Maybe you can find some Mandalay Bay Las Vegas promo codes to make up this $28.